- Online: February, July

 or part-time equivalent

-AHPRA-registered health practitioners with experience as rural health practitioners; enrolled in or completed a program in rural medicine or general practice; or student of an Australian Medical Council program; or a practising international rural health practitioner
+AHPRA-registered health practitioners with experience as rural health practitioners; or enrolled in or completed a program in rural medicine or general practice; or student of an Australian Medical Council program; or a practising international rural health practitioner

 Advance your teaching, research and clinical expertise with the Graduate Diploma of Rural and Remote Medicine at JCU.
 This course is designed for medical and health professionals, with an interest in rural and remote health.